cosconatilab/PyRMD/README.md

 # RMD Algorithm
 PyRMD implements the Random Matrix Discriminant (RMD) algorithm devised by [Lee et al.](https://www.pnas.org/content/116/9/3373) to identify small molecules endowed with biological activity.
 Parts of the RMD algorithm code were adapted from the [MATLAB version of the RMD](https://github.com/alphaleegroup/RandomMatrixDiscriminant) and a [Python implementation proposed by Laksh Aithani](https://towardsdatascience.com/random-matrix-theory-the-best-classifier-for-prediction-of-drug-binding-f82613fb48ed) of the [Random Matrix Theory](https://www.pnas.org/content/113/48/13564).

+# Updates

+Version 1.03 fixes a rare error that led to crashes when processing more exotic compounds